 And Miller (who is Jewish) as Nazi propaganda minister Joseph Goebbels.

 Although the family is primarily made up of Democrats, Miller is not the lone conservative.
-Richard Glosser, whose remarks are pictured above, told BuzzFeed News via Messenger, "As one of the few Republicans of the family, I'm very proud [of Stephen Miller and his role in the administration]."
+When asked about Stephen Miller and his role in the administration, Richard Glosser, whose remarks are pictured above, told BuzzFeed News via Messenger, "As one of the few Republicans of the family, I'm very proud."

 BuzzFeed News reached out to Miller and his family members for comment and will update this post when they respond.